See how much you can save on the upfront cost of adding a heat pump to your home through government rebates.

 National Rebates – CMHC Green Home

-The Canadian Mortgage and Housing Corporation has a rebate program which grants homeowners between 15-25% off of their mortgage insurance fees for renovating or building a home with energy efficient products.
+The Canadian Mortgage and Housing Corporation has a rebate program which grants homeowners up to 25% off of their mortgage insurance fees for renovating or building a home with energy efficient products.

 The program does not apply specifically to heat pumps but has more emphasis on making your home more energy efficient overall, which heat pumps can help to do.
 To determine your home’s overall energy efficiency and qualify for the program, you’ll need to contact a Natural Resources Canada qualified energy advisor.
 These advisors will complete an assessment similar to those done for the rebate programs mentioned above.